TonyYu2015/m-react/doc/HOOKS/useState.md

   return updateReducer(basicStateReducer, (initialState: any));
 }
 ```
-we can see that `updateState` will call the `updateReducer` directly, so it is a simple example of reducer.
+we can see that `updateState` will call the `updateReducer` directly, so it is a simple type of reducer.

 ```javascript
 function updateReducer<S, I, A>(